 For SL and HL students, the four compulsory core units included in the syllabus are:

 The Engagement Activity - IB Global Politics IA - is based on a political issue of personal interest, complemented with research, and is submitted by both SL and HL students for their Internal Assessment.
 While this report makes for 25% of the overall grade for SL students, its weightage is 20% for HL students.
-Skip to our subsection on IB Global Politics IA to dive headfirst into the same.

 In addition to this, as a part of their Internal Assessment, HL students have to also produce two video-recorded oral presentations (10 minutes maximum each) on two case studies out of the six global political challenges (HL extension topics) as listed below: